EdwinVW/dapr-workshop/Assignment03/step-by-step.md

 The other way of subscribing to pub/sub events is the programmatic way.
 Dapr will call your service on the well known endpoint `/dapr/subscribe` to retrieve the subscriptions for that service.
 You will implement this endpoint and return the subscription for the `collectfine` topic.

+1. Stop the FineCollectionService by navigating to its terminal window and pressing `Ctrl-C`.
+You can keep the other services running for now.

 1. Open the file `src/FineCollectionService/Controllers/CollectionController.cs` in VS Code.

 1. Add a new operation named `Subscribe` to the controller that will listen to the route `/dapr/dubscribe`: